flexiblepower/fpai-documentation/ResourceDriver.md

 }
 ```

-This methods adds a reference to the `TimeService` that is offered by the platform.
+This method adds a reference to the `TimeService` that is offered by the platform.
 Any component that needs to work with time has to have a reference to this service.
 Please note the `@Reference(optional = false)` annotation.

 ```java
 /**